Some finiteness results for groups of automorphisms of manifolds: Proofs of main results

 \subsection{Homotopy automorphisms and block automorphisms}

-After the previous sections, two types of automorphism groups of manifolds remain to be discussed: homotopy automorphisms and block automorphisms.
-Finiteness results for these groups go back to Farrell-Hsiang and Burghelea \cite{farrellhsiang,burgheleafiniteness}.
-Rationally more precise results were obtained by Berglund and Madsen \cite{berglundmadsen2}.
-Since these results can be obtained with relative ease, we include proofs of them for completeness.
+Two types of automorphism groups of manifolds remain to be discussed: homotopy automorphisms and block automorphisms.
+Finiteness results for these can be obtained with relative ease, and we include their proofs for completeness.
+Similar results were obtained by Farrell-Hsiang and Burghelea \cite{farrellhsiang,burgheleafiniteness}, and more recently, rationally by Berglund and Madsen \cite{berglundmadsen2}.
 We will assume that our manifolds are closed, but we expect this restriction to be unnecessary.